 Laydon v.
-Mizuho Bank, Ltd., et al.; Sonterra Capital Master Fund Ltd., et al. v.
-UBS AG, et al.
+Mizuho Bank, Ltd. et al.

 Lowey Dannenberg serves as court-appointed sole lead counsel in Laydon v.
-Mizubo Bank, Ltd. et al. 12-cv-03419 (S.D.N.Y.)
-(Daniels, J.), a proposed class action against some of the world's largest financial institutions arising from their intentional and systematic manipulation of the London Interbank Offered Rate ("LIBOR") for the Japanese Yen and Euroyen TIBOR (the Tokyo Interbank Offered Rate).
-The case alleges violations of the CEA.
-Several defendants named in the Euroyen rate-rigging lawsuit have already pled guilty to criminal charges of price fixing and paid billions in fines to regulators, and defendant UBS AG has been granted conditional leniency from the DOJ pursuant to ACPERA for alleged anticompetitive conduct relating to the Euroyen market.
-The case is currently pending in the Southern District.
+Mizuho Bank, Ltd. et al. 12-cv-03419 (S.D.N.Y.)
+(Daniels, J.))("Euroyen"), a proposed class action against some of the world's largest financial institutions arising from their intentional and systematic manipulation of the London Interbank Offered Rate for the Japanese Yen and Euroyen TIBOR (the Tokyo Interbank Offered Rate).
+The case alleges violations of the CEA, the Sherman Act, RICO and common law.
+Several Defendants named in the Euroyen raterigging lawsuit have already pled guilty to criminal charges of price fixing and paid billions in fines to regulators, and defendant UBS AG has been granted conditional leniency from the U.S. Department of Justice ("DOJ") pursuant to the Antitrust Criminal Penalty Enhancement and Reform Act ("ACPERA") for alleged anticompetitive conduct relating to the Euroyen market.